 I learned a lot of the reasons for my behaviors that I thought were normal, but really weren’t.

 The experience allowed him to see himself from a new perspective and helped him revisit the traumatic memories of Vietnam in a positive light.
 He is not attending regular PTSD therapy sessions and recommends ayahuasca to any PTSD sufferer.

 Richard Stroder, another US combat veteran, has also found therapeutic benefits from ayahuasca experiences.
 He was a victim of numerous sexual assaults in the military, which left him with severe PTSD.
-He found no relief in typical pharmacological treatment, and eventually travelled to Peru as part of MAPS’ program for veterans.
+He found no relief in typical pharmacological treatment, and eventually traveled to Peru as part of MAPS’ program for veterans.
 With other veterans beside him, Richard participated in three ayahuasca ceremonies:

 I was able to recall trauma and remember parts of my experiences that had previously been blocked out.
 I was able to process not only experiences from the military, but also from throughout my entire life and see how they synthesized into the person I had become.
 I felt a love and acceptance like never before.
 Negativity and pain lifted from my shoulders and released from my body in what felt like what I can only describe as a psychedelic baptism.

 Stories like these are appearing more frequently as more veterans and victims of traumatic events discover the healing benefits of ayahuasca.